 It's normal to feel stressed or anxious now and then.
-But it's time to call for help if emotional issues persist for a significant period of time and interfere with your life, your job, or your personal relationships.
+But it's time to call for help if emotional issues last for a long time and interfere with your life, your job, or your personal relationships.

-With all the mental health resources and effective treatments available these days, you don't need to suffer and wonder what's wrong.
+With all the mental health resources and effective treatments available these days, you do not need to suffer and wonder what's wrong.
 Education and awareness have done much to erase the stigma once attached to mental illness.
 Still, many people don't seek help for mental health needs.

-Mental conditions are real, and can be life-threatening, but they're also common and very treatable.
+Mental conditions are real.
+They can be life-threatening.
+But they're also common and very treatable.
 How do you know you need help?
-As with many physical conditions, change is the key.
+As with many physical health problems, change is the key.
 If you have a marked and persistent change in personality, mood, or eating or sleeping habits, that's a sign something may be going on.

 These are other warning signs: